NLnetLabs/routinator/doc/manual/source/rtr-service.rst

                      --rtr-tls [2001:0DB8::13]:3324 \
                      --rtr-tls-cert "/path/to/rtr-cert.pem"

 There is one additional option you can use.
-The :option:`--rtr-tls-key` option specifies the path to a file containing the private key to be used for RTR-over-TLS connections.
+With :option:`--rtr-tls-key` you can specify the path to a file containing the private key to be used for RTR-over-TLS connections.
 The file has to contain exactly one private key encoded in PEM format.